albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

       new Point( 2, 1 ),
     };

+    /* Works with Java 1.5 or newer */
     final Comparator<Point> comparator = new Comparator<Point>() {
       @Override
       public int compare( final Point a, final Point b ) {